Juanguinle/flugel-test-01/README.md

 # flugel-test-01
 Flugel's First Stage Process

+on ./terraform-flugel-1:

         Terraform code to create an S3 bucket and an EC2 instance, both tagged with Name=Flugel, Owner=InfraTeam.

+on ./test:

-on ./test: Terraform code, validating that both resources are tagged properly
+        Terraform code, validating that both resources are tagged properly